History, Objectives, Activities, and

 The ATWS Conference Proceedings was started in 1993 by Dr. Marcia Jones of the Department of Finance and Economics, Georgia Southern University in Statesboro, Georgia after the Association’s meeting at Pacific Lutheran College in Tacoma, Washington.
 The fourth edition (Montgomery, Alabama meeting) was edited by former co-editor, Dr. Nancy Shumaker, Department of Modern Languages and director of the Center for International Studies, Georgia Southern University.
 Dr. Harold Isaacs Professor Emeritus of History, Georgia Southwestern State University, edited Proceedings, 2001-2005.

 The ATWS Newsletter first appeared in the Fall of 1994 as a supplement to the International Perspectives newsletter of Georgia Southern University’s Center for International Studies and was under the editorship of Dr. Paul A. Rodell.
 After two issues the newsletter became a separate publication in the summer of 1995 with Dr. Marcia Jones becoming, first, co-editor and in October 1996 the sole editor.
 ATWS members receive issues of the newsletter as a membership benefit.
 Bhim Sandhu served as editor of the newsletter between 2001 and 2009.
-The current editor of the newsletter is Chaitram Singh, Gund professor of government and international studies, Berry College.
-Mount Berry, Georgia.
-Email: firstname.lastname@example.org.
+Chaitram Singh, Gund Professor of government and international studies served as editor between 2009 and 2012.
 The newsletter is published on the ATWS website:

 U.N.
 Consultative Status: